 Together, you will have to add internal costs (referral bonuses, office rentals, recruiter payment) and external expenses (advertising fees, recruitment event costs, signing bonuses), then divide the sum by the number of hires in a specific time period.
 To make your work easier, you should leverage an AP automation software to track your expenses based on categories

 3. Offer Acceptance Rate

 The offer acceptance rate indicates how well you’ve sold a candidate on the position.
 Although it represents the end of the hiring funnel, this metric also underscores the recruitment team’s performance.

 It’s not always the timing, salary, and benefits that persuade a candidate, but the company values, culture, and candidate experience as well.
 And given the current trend of companies increasing wages and benefits to attract workers, organizations need to offer potential employees more.

 A low acceptance rate means something is off with your recruitment process.
 It’s possible that the candidate’s expectations were mismanaged during the hiring process, or the job description felt inaccurate.

 To keep you from wasting your time in sending job offers that won’t be accepted, ask candidates who didn’t accept the job for their reasons.
 Encourage them to provide critical, honest feedback on what turned them off.
 And then use their insights to fix the problem.

 It’s really not easy to recruit, onboard, and retain candidates.
 Recruit CRM offers an all-in-one applicant tracking solution that helps you visualise your candidate pipeline, ensuring fewer candidate drop-offs.
 Contact us today to learn more.

 Rina Judson is a freelance writer with a passion for business writing.
-The ins and outs of human resources is one of her favourite topics to write about.
-When she’s not working on a new piece, Rina can be found practising yoga at home.
+The ins and outs of human resources are one of her favorite topics to write about.
+When she’s not working on a new piece, Rina can be found practicing yoga at home.